aws-samples/aws-online-data-migration-workshop/module1/README.md

 <br/>

->   **Note:** Take note of the location of this **.pem** file you download, as you will copy this to your deployed Windows EC2 instance (after the deploying the below CloudFormation template)
+>   **Note:** Take note of the location of this **.pem** file you downloaded, as you will copy this key to your deployed Amazon Windows EC2 instance, once you have deployed it as part of the subsequent instructions

 <br/><br/>